How to Deploy PostgreSQL on Kubernetes

 Step 2: Create and Apply Persistent Storage Volume

-The data in your Postgres database need to persist across pod restarts.
+Set up the Postgres database storage to persist across pod restarts:

 nano postgres-pv.yaml